Know Your Rights If You Are Injured In An Animal Attack

 According to the Centers for Disease Control and Prevention, an average of 4.7 million people per year are victims of dog attacks.
 In Ohio alone, there were nearly 30,000 such victims in 2010 and 2011, a large portion of which were children.
 Oftentimes, these attacks are unprovoked, and many lead to serious injuries such as lacerations, puncture wounds, infections, and permanent physical and emotional scarring.

-When a serious dog bite occurs, the attorneys at Klein & Carney Co., L.P.A. have the experience to get results.
+When a serious dog bite occurs, the attorneys at Klein & Carney Co., LLC, have the experience to get results.

 The Law Is On Your Side